 Contrary to popular belief, the flu vaccine does not give you the flu.
 The flu vaccine can be given as a shot or a nasal spray.
 People with CF should not get the nasal spray vaccine.

 In the past, people who were allergic to eggs were told to avoid the flu vaccine.
-Now, the CDC now recommends that people with egg allergies can safely receive the flu shot or nasal vaccine anywhere that is licensed to give immunizations if they had no reaction or only hives in reaction to a flu vaccine.
+Now, the CDC recommends that people with egg allergies can safely receive the flu vaccine anywhere that is licensed to give immunizations if they had no reaction or only hives in reaction to a previous flu vaccine.
 There are also egg-free versions of the vaccine now.
 It is still important to alert the health care professional providing your vaccine for your specific egg allergy, just in case.
 Anyone with previous severe reactions to a flu shot or nasal spray should get their flu vaccine in a doctor’s office, hospital, or clinic.6

 Vaccines for adults with CF